Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Preliminaries

-\textbf{Transportability.} The area of transportability focuses on identifying graphical conditions which allow for transporting a causal effect \( P(Y \mid do(X), \vars Z, \vars s) \) in the source domain to a causal effect \( P(Y \mid do(X), \vars Z, \vars s^*) \) in the target domain.
+\textbf{Transportability.} The area of transportability focuses on graphical criteria for transporting a causal effect \( P(Y| do(X), \vars Z, \vars s) \) in the source domain to a causal effect \( P(Y | do(X), \vars Z, \vars s^*) \) in the target domain.
 Sets that make the outcome independent of the selection variables are called \textbf{s-admissible} and are shown to satisfy the following \citep{pearl_transportability_2011}.